 A perfect quote from Johan Cruyff related to the matter about congesting play and creating a perfect balance within your system through triangles and diamonds is;

 “Do you know how Barcelona win the ball back so quickly?
-It’s because they don’t have to run back more than 10 metres as they never pass the ball more than 10 metres.”
+It’s because they don’t have to run back more than 10 meters as they never pass the ball more than 10 meters.”

 The main idea with the concept of positional play is that everyone shall know where the others are at all times – almost being able to play the game in blind.
-It requires good level of team work, anticipation and tactical awareness to get success with this type of possession game, but short passing on its own won’t be the answer for success.
-The clue is to teach the players habit football.
+It requires a good level of team work, anticipation and tactical awareness to get success with this type of possession game, but short passing on its own won’t be the answer for success.
+The clue is to teach the player’s ‘habit football’.
 When playing habit football the amount of time the players need to think about decisions they have to do is limited to a minimum.
-Tempo of the play, hereby meaning passing tempo and required movements, will naturally be increased to a certain limit as players will play the game on auto-pilot.
+The tempo of the play, hereby meaning passing tempo and required movements will naturally be increased to a certain limit as players will play the game on auto-pilot.
 This doesn’t mean that lowering tempo at specific scenarios will damage the play, but that players don’t need to spend time on the ball looking for options, which increases the risk of being caught off guard, closed down or loose the ball in fragile areas of the pitch.

-The positional play and the passing combinations were often taught from specific training practices and game models far more intricate than the team training methods offered in Football Manager 2017.
-These specific training practices and drills for positional play and certain possession football training drills helps the players with their decision-making and positioning in match situations later on.
-For those who looks to emulate positional play in Football Manager 2017 you can only do it to a certain extent – meaning it’s impossible to fully recreate it when you can’t show the players where they have to run or be positioned at training, or let them learn it by specific training drills.
-You do not have any influence over the build-up stage either, but are limited to the player roles and duties and their positioning, for example when the goalkeeper has the ball and the effect team shape and mentality has on player positions.
+The positional play and the passing combinations were often taught from specific training practices and game models far more intricate than the team training methods offered in Football Manager.
+These specific training practices and drills for positional play and certain possession football training drills help the players with their decision-making and positioning in match situations later on.
+For those who look to emulate positional play in Football Manager, you can only do it to a certain extent – meaning it’s impossible to fully recreate it when you can’t show the players where they have to run or be positioned at training, or let them learn it by specific training drills.
+You do not have any influence over the build-up stage either but are limited to the player roles and duties and their positioning, for example when the goalkeeper has the ball and the effect team shape and mentality has on player positions.

 In addition to that, now all team shape settings incorporate mentality differences between duties (just like the old Flexible setting used to work).
 So on any Team Shape setting, you should generally see more risk taking and more aggressive positioning from an Attack duty midfielder compared to a Support duty midfielder.
 One consequence of this is that your duties will have a greater influence on your overall style of play.
 A team full of Support duties will be far more possession-oriented whereas a team full of Attack duties will try to initiate attacks with much more urgency.”

-The foundation for positional play comes from the formations ‘balanced’; team shape – hereby meaning each players level of creativity, opportunism and aggression or how much the player will focus on defensive duties compared to attacking duties.
-These things relies to each roles’ level of mentality in Football Manager compared to the team shape you select.
+The foundation for positional play comes from the formations ‘balanced’; team shape – hereby meaning each players level of creativity, opportunism, and aggression or how much the player will focus on defensive duties compared to attacking duties.
+These things rely on each roles’ level of mentality in Football Manager compared to the team shape you select.

 The team shape may influence on how compact the diamond will be, how closely connected the players are and who, first and foremost, will be responsible to take part in the defensive phase, transition phase and attacking phase – a more fluid approach lets you experience more players involved in all phases of play compared to a highly structured approach, while a more fluid mentality will be more compact than a structured one.
 When it comes to Barcelona under Josep Guardiola one of their strengths was their compact shape and unison, something that makes it likely to select fluid team shape.

-In positional play passing is merely used to avoid and disrupt the pressuring lines getting the ball into key areas where the opponents system is weak – either in terms of gaps to penetrate or by qualitative inferiority.
-For me the two philosophies are closely united and almost the same – since you can’t get possession without better positioning and having one or more passing options for the player with the ball.
+In positional play passing is merely used to avoid and disrupt the pressuring lines getting the ball into key areas where the opponent’s system is weak – either in terms of gaps to penetrate or by qualitative inferiority.
+For me the two philosophies are closely united and almost the same – since you can’t get possession without better positioning and be having one or more passing options for the player with the ball.
 No matter how you look at it, the basic idea of controlling the match exists between the two philosophies.
-Both is a result from studies that discovers that teams who have more than 60% possession increases their chance for a win.
-One difference in my point of view is the slightly change of focus from the ball (possession football) to space (positional play).
+Both are a result of studies that discover that teams who have more than 60% possession increase their chance for a win.
+One difference in my point of view is the slight change of focus from the ball (possession football) to space (positional play).

 “I loathe all that passing for the sake of it, all that tiquitaca. […]